-On March 27, 2020, the President signed into law the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
+At the end of March 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
 The CARES Act is a stimulus package that provides various forms of relief through, among other things, grants, loans and tax incentives to certain businesses and individuals.
 In particular, the CARES Act created an emergency lending facility known as the Paycheck Protection Program (PPP), which is administered by the Small Business Administration (SBA) and provides federally insured and, in some cases, forgivable loans to certain, eligible businesses so that those businesses can continue to cover certain of their near-term operating expenses and retain employees.
 We did not obtain a PPP loan.
-We have evaluated the CARES Act and determined that there was no impact on the Company for the six months ended June 30, 2020.
+We have evaluated the CARES Act and determined that there was no impact on the Company for the nine months ended September 30, 2020.
 We will continue to evaluate and monitor the CARES Act, and any new COVID-19-related legislation to determine the ultimate impact and benefits, if any, to the Company.